3 LinkedIn Basics

 3.3.1 How the algorithm works

 LinkedIn uses an algorithm to determine what appears in your feed.
 You will not see everything from everyone you follow.
-The algorithm prioritises content it predicts you will engage with, based on your past behaviour, the content’s early performance, and various other factors that LinkedIn does not fully disclose.
+The algorithm prioritises content it predicts you will engage with, based on your past behaviour, the content’s quality signals, and other factors LinkedIn will not tell you about.

-Unlike Twitter, where academic researchers extensively studied how the platform works, there is relatively little peer-reviewed research on LinkedIn’s algorithm specifically.
+Unlike Twitter, where academic researchers actually studied how the platform worked, there is very little peer-reviewed research on LinkedIn’s algorithm.
 Most of what we know comes from industry analyses rather than controlled studies.
-That said, here is what seems to matter based on available evidence:
+What follows is the best available understanding as of mid-2026, but it will change, and it is worth checking current analyses periodically.

 Engagement bait is penalised.
-The algorithm now recognises patterns like “Comment YES if you agree!” and may flag them as low-quality or spam.
+The algorithm recognises patterns like “Comment YES if you agree!” and flags them as low-quality or spam.
 Ask genuine questions that invite real discussion rather than fishing for empty engagement.

-That all said, don’t obsess over the algorithm - it will change, the evidence is mostly anecdotal, and being an interesting person who posts stuff people want to engage with matters more than gaming the system.
+That all said, do not obsess over the algorithm.
+It will change again, the evidence is largely based on industry analyses rather than controlled studies, and being an interesting person who posts things people genuinely want to engage with matters more than gaming the system.
 But it helps to understand the basics.

 3.3.2 Saving posts [bookmarks]